dell/csm-docs/content/docs/replication/upgrade.md

 1. Log in to the target PowerScale array.
 2. Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
-3. Delete all disabled SyncIQ policies that are used for CSM Replication.
+3. Delete disabled, target-side SyncIQ policies that are used for CSM Replication.
 Such policies will be distinguished by their names, of the format `<prefix>-<kubernetes namespace>-<IP of replication destination>-<RPO duration>`.

 ## Updating CSM Replication controller